jpdsnz/jpdsnz/README.md

 ![JP Logo](https://github.com/jpdsnz/jpdsnz/blob/main/logo-semi-tp-75-2.png)

-- 👋 Hello, I’m @jpdsnz or John Paul Jones
+-  Hello, I’m @jpdsnz or John Paul Jones
-- 💻 I’m interested in Computer engineering, software engineering, full-stack development, sound design 🎵 and 🎨 arts
+- 💻 I’m interested in Computer engineering, software engineering, full-stack development, sound design 🎵, and graphic design 🎨
 - 📖 I’m currently learning Angular and MongoDb for application development, and .NET Core Development
 - 🎨 I’m looking to collaborate on any projects to gain experience and widen my programming palette.
 - 📫 You can reach me at jpjcompeng@gmail.com!